cnidarians text index | photo index

 awaiting identification

 4-5cm.
-Few tentacles (about 16) that lie flat on the surface.
+16 tentacles that lie flat on the surface.
 With bumps in the mouth.
 Chevron patterns on tentacles on oral disk.
-Body column smooth with broad white stripes.
+Body column white, smooth with broad white stripes.
 Sandy and silty areas.
 Commonly seen on our shores.
+4-5cm.
+20 tentacles (about that lie flat on the surface.
+With bumps in the mouth.
+Chevron patterns on tentacles on oral disk.
+Body column brown and smooth Sandy and silty areas.
+Rarely seen on our shores.
 3-4cm.
 Many tentacles (about 40) semi-transparent with pair of dark parellel lines crossed with white bars.
 Oral disk with pattern of white and dark radiating bars.
 Sandy and silty areas.
 Commonly seen on our Northern shores.
 3-4cm.
 Many short tentacles paler at the base.
 Tentacles and oral disk reddish brown.
 Body column smooth and pale.
 Coral rubble.
 Seen on our shores, particularly abundant on Pulau Sekudu and Chek Jawa.
 3-4cm.
 Many short tentacles translucent with many tiny white spots.
 Body column short with large white ringed polka dots.
 Stuck on seagrass blades in seagrass meadows on our shores.

 Transparent spoke